ovh/docs/pages/platform/kubernetes-k8s/monitoring-apps-grafana-prometheus/guide.en-gb.md

 To install the Prometheus Operator Helm chart in your OVHcloud Managed Kubernetes cluster, you need to customize some values.
 To do this, you can set parameters on the command line (`--set param.name=value`) or create a local file based on the values from the chart and pass it on the command line (`--values /tmp/kube-prometheus-stack.values`).

-For this tutorial we choosed the first method.
+For this tutorial we choose the first method.

 To install Prometheus and Grafana: